 Before your start setting up shop

-Charity shops are a good but complex way to fundraise.
+Charity shops can be a good source of fundraising income but running one can sometimes be complicated.
 You should think about the following issues and needs before you get started:

 - there are statutory obligations involved in operating as a retailer, charity, employer and occupier of property

-- running a charity shop has all the attendant problems of a small business, such as staff and building issues, with the added concerns of where to get both your workforce (volunteers) and stock (donations)
+- charity shops face many of the same problems as a small business, such as staff and building issues, with the added concern of where to get both your workforce (volunteers) and stock (donations)

-- around 60-80 per cent of turnover will go to running costs, such as rent and wages
+- around 60-80% of turnover will go towards running costs, such as rent and wages

 Concessions and controls